Jacquerie: Suppression

 Another major battle transpired at Meaux, where the fortified citadel was crowded with knights and their dependents.
 On 9 June, a band of armed commoners came out of Paris under the leadership of Etienne Marcel to support the rising.
 One contemporary source, Jacques of Froissart, wrote that the band was 10,000 in number.
 When the band from Paris appeared before Meaux, they were taken in hospitably by the disaffected townspeople and fed.
 The fortress, somewhat apart from the town, remained unassailable.

 Two captain adventurers, returning from the Prussian Crusade, were at Châlons: Gaston III, Count of Foix and his noble Gascon cousin, Jean III de Grailly.
 The approach of their well-armed lancers encouraged the besieged nobles in the fortress, and a general rout of the Parisian force ensued.
 The nobles then set fire to the suburb nearest the fortress, entrapping the burghers in the flames.
 The mayor of Meaux and other prominent men of the city were hanged.
 There was a pause, and then the force led by the nobles and gentry plundered the city and churches and set fire to Meaux, which burned for two weeks.
 They then overran the countryside, burning cottages and barns and slaughtering all the peasants they could find.

+King Charles II of Navarre had the leaders of the Jacquerie executed.
+Illustration from the Chroniques de France ou de St Denis dating from after 1380.

 The reprisals continued through July and August.
 Senlis defended itself.
 Knights of County of Hainaut, County of Flanders, and Duchy of Brabant joined in the carnage.
 Following the declaration of amnesty issued by the Regent on 10 August 1358, such heavy fines were assessed upon the regions that had supported the Jacquerie that a general flight ensued.
 Historian Barbara Tuchman says: "Like every insurrection of the century, it was smashed, as soon as the rulers recovered their nerve, by weight of steel, and the advantages of the man on horseback, and the psychological inferiority of the insurgents".

 The slanted but vivid account of Froissart can be balanced by the Regent's letter of general amnesty, a document that comments as severely on the nobles' reaction as on the peasants' rising and omits the atrocities detailed by Froissart: "it represents the men of the open country assembling spontaneously in various localities, in order to deliberate on the means of resisting the English, and suddenly, as with a mutual agreement, turning fiercely on the nobles".

 The Jacquerie traumatized the aristocracy.
-In 1872 Louis Raymond de Vericour remarked to the Royal Historical Society:
+In 1872, Louis Raymond de Vericour remarked to the Royal Historical Society:

 To this very day the word "Jacquerie" does not generally give rise to any other idea than that of a bloodthirsty, iniquitous, groundless revolt of a mass of savages.
 Whenever, on the Continent, any agitation takes place, however slight and legitimate it may be, among the humbler classes, innumerable voices, in higher, privileged, wealthy classes, proclaim that society is threatened with a Jacquerie.